saas786/rocketengine/README.md

 # RocketEngine

 An ongoing personal project to create a simple, light-weight but powerful css framework for getting web projects off the ground quickly.
+Also creating this for my own learning benefit, to keep up on the latest on frontend development, html, and css.

 ### TODO: